‘Dumpster Fire’ Is 2016’s Word Of The Year

 — Nate Silver (@NateSilver538) October 10, 2016

-“Dumpster fire” certainly isn’t a newly coined phrase and has existed in our lexicon for awhile.
+“Dumpster fire” certainly isn’t a newly-coined phrase and has existed in our lexicon for awhile.
 As a metaphor, “dumpster fire” has its roots in sports news, according to Columbia Journalism Review, and its earliest appearances in a political context perhaps can be traced to a 2008 article on the Scholars and Rogues blog.

 The usage of “dumpster fire” began to rise in frequency after the summer of 2015, roughly around the time Donald Trump announced his campaign for presidency, the Oxford Dictionaries Blog points out.
-The phrase proliferated on both social media and media outlets in 2016, and one of the surest gauge of how significant “dumpster fire” has become as an idiom is the fact that people are now beginning to tire of its omnipresence on the Internet.
+The phrase proliferated on both social media and media outlets in 2016, and one of the surest gauges of how significant “dumpster fire” has become as an idiom is the fact that people are now beginning to tire of its omnipresence on the internet.

-Last November, The Daily Beast rounded up the opinions political experts and writers had towards “dumpster fire.”
+Last November, the Daily Beast rounded up the opinions that political experts and writers had towards “dumpster fire.”
 Some, like Claire Fallon at The Huffington Post, had begun to find it to be irritating.

 “I felt like by the time I was ready to write about it, it was already annoying.
 Like I concluded at the end of the piece, it’s funny because it’s weirdly specific and unexpected, which it isn’t anymore.
 It’s a cliché.”